Banking On An Evening Prayer

 This rabid, ill, physical lover

-Begging for love, with a needle, a pin, a palm
+Keeled, for love, with needle, pin, and his palm

 Sincere only to cold indulgence.